 Why choose Anglia Research?

-In the UK, establishing the status of a bankrupt person is fairly straightforward and in cases where there are only a few beneficiaries an administering solicitor or personal representative may wish to conduct the search themselves, using the UK government bankruptcy and insolvency register.
+In the UK, checking the status of a bankrupt person is fairly straightforward and in cases where there are only a few heirs an administering solicitor or personal representative may wish to conduct the search themselves, using the UK government bankruptcy and insolvency register.

 However, many estates are shared between a large number of beneficiaries and then you may wish to delegate the task to us.